ytjdud/software-project-1/README.md

-20210153, seoyoung Yoon, Computer Science
+20210153, seoyoung Yoon, School of Software